GauChoob/magination/README.md

 8. Optional: If using VS Code, you can install the MagiScript highlighting template
     1. Download the latest [MagiScript Release](https://github.com/GauChoob/magiscript/releases) into your repository.
-    2. Open up VS Code, and run the following in the command line:
+    2. Open up VS Code, and run the following in the command line (change the filename to the latest version):

-            code --install-extension magiscript-1.0.0.vsix
+            code --install-extension magiscript-1.X.X.vsix